 Endowed funds are amongst the University of Adelaide’s most important sources of philanthropic support.
-Secured in perpetuity, they underwrite core activities and programs, including scholarships, professorial chairs and fellowships; and the maintenance of the historic buildings and heritage.
+Secured in perpetuity, they underwrite core activities and programs including scholarships, professorial chairs and fellowships, and the maintenance of our historic buildings and heritage.

 Donors are able to establish individual endowment funds, or contribute to the University Endowment Fund.
-As it grows the Endowment Fund strengthens the University and allows for autonomy and reliable planning, from predictable revenue flows, and to be less reliant on volatile funding sources such as grants and enrolments.
+As it grows, the Endowment Fund strengthens the University and allows for autonomy and reliable planning.
+The Endowment Fund provides a flow of predictable revenue, enabling the University to be less reliant on volatile funding sources such as grants and enrolments.

 What is an Endowment Fund?